sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/01-pre-processing.md

-#### 1. Map/align the reads with HISAT2 to the S. cerevisiae reference
+#### 1. Map/align the reads with HISAT2 to the mm10 reference genome
 In the left tool panel menu, under NGS Analysis, select **Mapping > HISAT2** and set the parameters as follows: